Brain Tumors: Symptoms

-Fainting (syncope).
+Fainting.
 This may be caused by increased intracranial pressure.

-Seizures, which are uncontrollable convulsions of the body
+Seizures.
+These are uncontrollable convulsions of the body

-Nausea with or without vomiting.
+Nausea.
+This may occur with or without vomiting.
 The latter is more typical in children.

 Stumbling or inability to walk